N00rAhmed/Camera-Window/README.md

 # Camera Window

 ### Introduction
 This project creates a window that accesses your laptops camera.
 It's a very simple project because it was meant to address a problem that I was having with OBS.
+For creating the `.exe` InnoSetup was used.

 ### Languages/Tools
 C, SDL3, Visual Studio